-Wages earned by PIECP participants in prison benefit taxpayers in addition to helping the inmates themselves.
-Although the program requires a percentage of PIECP wages to be saved to assist the inmate when he is released, the remaining wages make their way back into the national economy, either directly or indirectly.
+Wages earned by PIECP participants in prison benefit taxpayers in addition to helping the incarcerated persons themselves.
+Although the program requires a percentage of PIECP wages to be saved to assist the incarcerated person when he is released, the remaining wages make their way back into the national economy, either directly or indirectly.
 A significant portion of the wages earned by prisoners in the program, for example, goes directly to the State to cover the cost of prisoner room and board.
 PIECP wages also provide child support and alimony to family members, as well as restitution to crime victims.
 (See chart, “Distribution of PIECP Wages.”)

 An Underutilized Rehabilitation Option?

 The research suggests that PIECP has been successful.
-Inmate PIECP wages benefit inmates, taxpayers, victims, families, and States.
-PIECP participants also acquire postrelease jobs more quickly, retain these jobs longer, and return to the criminal justice system less frequently and at a lower rate than inmates who worked in traditional industries or engaged in other-than-work activities.
+Inmate PIECP wages benefit the incarcerated, taxpayers, victims, families, and States.
+PIECP participants also acquire postrelease jobs more quickly, retain these jobs longer, and return to the criminal justice system less frequently and at a lower rate than those who worked in traditional industries or engaged in other-than-work activities.
 These findings suggest that PIECP is an underutilized rehabilitation option and that additional efforts to increase the number of PIECP jobs could have an important impact on the Nation’s prison and jail populations.